What can you do to attract, inspire, retain and help to grow talent? And how do you create a high-performance culture?

 - The “Successful Entrepreneur” pillar cannot be achieved without dedication to learning, which you achieve by developing both hard and soft skills.

-In conclusion: Five tips for your talent management!
+In conclusion: Five extra tips for great talent management!

 - Be strict about non-performance: Set clear goals, be clear about performance standards and take action to achieve them.